-Legacy Society
+Legacy Society - Seeds for Tomorrow

 Planned Giving - A Way to Leave a Lasting Legacy

 Cancer leaves a lasting impact on us.
-However, now there is a way to leave a positive and lasting legacy for our loved ones who have been helped by Ann’s Place.
+However, now there is a way to leave a positive and lasting legacy for your loved ones who have been helped by Ann’s Place.
 In 2018 the Board of Directors created the Ann’s Place Endowment.
 Its purpose is to supplement our annual fund raising and help endow our programs and our facility for years to come.

 There are many ways that a donor can make a lasting legacy.
 A gift through a will, life insurance policy or from a Qualified Charitable Distribution are just a few options available.
+Join us as we grow our endowment to create sustainable income for programs, yearly maintenance, and capital improvements.

 For more information, contact: